dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2021_05_24-dotnet-basics.md

 VB.NET and C# were the first officially supported languages for .NET.
 VB.NET is the successor of Visual Basic 6.0 and whilst extremely similar in syntax yet a different language and incompatible with the classic version of Visual Basic.

 C# is a C-like object oriented language which first borrowed a lot of its early concepts from Java and was initially seen as an imitation of it.
-Today things stand very differently and C# is often being praised for its innovation and modern features which Java lacks behind.
+Today things stand very differently and C# is often being praised for its innovation and modern features which Java trails behind.
 The name [C# is a word play from taking C++ and adding two more + signs](https://www.donnfelker.com/how-did-c-get-its-name/) to it, so that it forms the hash character, or as .NET developers like to call it, the "sharp" sign.

 <div class="tip"><p><strong>Fun fact:</strong> Initially C# was developed under the name &quot;Cool&quot; which stood for <strong>C</strong>-like <strong>O</strong>bject <strong>O</strong>riented <strong>L</strong>anguage but then was renamed to C# for trademark reasons.</p></div>

 A few years after .NET's initial release Microsoft Research and [Don Syme](https://twitter.com/dsyme) developed a completely new language called F#.
 Unlike C# and VB.NET "F-Sharp" was designed as a functional first multi paradigm language which took a lot of inspiration from Ocaml, Erlang, Python, Haskell and Scala at the time.
 For many years F# has been the leading source of inspiration for new features in C# and was the first .NET language to introduce features such as Linq, Async and pretty much all of the new features starting from C# 7 and onwards.
 It was also the first language to go open source before all of .NET became public.

-All three programming languages are [statically typed languages](https://en.wikipedia.org/wiki/Type_system#Static_and_dynamic_type_checking_in_practice) which means that the compiler will provide type safety checks during development and compilation.
+All three programming languages are primarily [statically typed languages](https://en.wikipedia.org/wiki/Type_system#Static_and_dynamic_type_checking_in_practice) which means that the compiler will provide type safety checks during development and compilation.
 Those type safety checks can prevent many hard to catch runtime errors which could otherwise occur.

 The opposite to a statically typed language is a dynamic one.
 Famous examples of dynamic languages are Python or JavaScript.
 For example, in C# one cannot accidentally assign a string value to a float variable but in JavaScript this would be totally fine.